haiwen/sea-markdown-editor/readme.md

 # sea-markdown-editor

-This project is a markdown rich text editor that supports the commonly used markdown format.
+SeaMarkdown editor is a WYSIWYG Markdown editor based on slate.js.
+It is used in Seafile and SeaTable project.

 ## Provide components